craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Oct 30 23.md

 ### What does the World Know?

 The [[Ammarin Transportation]] Company warehouse is run by the "Quartermaster Boris Herrach" and his crew.
+At night, Boris and the crew swap out for a set of 4 armed guards.

 ### What happened?

 Eleanor visits a White Church here in town by Tendered Alir Yivaan who gives her an iron censor to keep [[Its Greatness]] with her.
+Elanor left the candle on the desk lit by the White Flame.